devxbasit/ProjectTronic/README.md

+# A powerful and flexible tool for streamlining your team's workflow.

 ### Plan less, do more - Project management, code management, bug tracking, and more

  The all-in-one collaboration tool, Manage projects, tasks, code, bugs, and much more